 R v K (2023): Defended a severely-autistic Defendant charged with assaulting a police officer.
 Through obtaining expert evidence on how the Defendant’s autism affected her, which provided an important context to the incident - and setting out why the Crown should review the case on public interest grounds, the Crown offered no evidence.

 R v E (2022): Defended in a multi-handed trial involving kidnapping, blackmail and possession of imitation firearm with intent.
 The case featured extensive CCTV footage and telephone material.

-R v C et al (2022): Led by Rupert Doswell in a multi-handed and multi-week Class A and B drugs conspiracy trial in Hull Crown Court in which all Defendants were convicted.
-The case involved international payments to Colombia and vast amounts of surveillance, telephone and expert drugs evidence.
+R v C et al. (2022): Led by Rupert Doswell prosecuting in a multi-handed and multi-week Class A and B drugs conspiracy trial in Hull Crown Court in which all Defendants were convicted.
+The case involved international payments to Colombia and vast amounts of surveillance, telephone data and expert drugs evidence.

-R v T et al. (2021): Led by Rebecca Stevens defending a conspiracy to commit robbery, during which it was alleged that one of the conspiring robbers was killed.
+R v T et al. (2021): Led by Rebecca Stevens defending a conspiracy to commit robbery, during which, one of the alleged conspiring robbers was killed.
 Vast amounts of telephone data and CCTV footage was involved.
-Pleas to a lesser offence were acceptable after the trial had commenced.

-R v K et al. (2021): Led by Matthew Bean prosecuting an eight-handed Class A and B drugs conspiracy, in which all bar one of the Defendants pleaded guilty.
+R v K et al. (2021): Led by Matthew Bean prosecuting an eight-handed Class A and B drugs conspiracy involving Class A and B drugs.

 R v S (2019): Successfully defended in a two-count possession of firearm trial.